UAE corporate tax for freelancers and sole establishments 2026

 Freelancer or sole trader?
 Here is when tax actually starts

 Corporate tax in the UAE does not only apply to companies.
 Individuals running a business — freelancers, consultants and sole establishments — are caught too, but only once their business turnover exceeds AED 1 million in a calendar year.
 Below that line, there is nothing to register or file for the activity.
 Above it, you register and pay 9% on profit above AED 375,000.
 Crucially, your salary, personal investments and personal property income never count towards the AED 1 million.
+If you would rather not handle this in house, this is what our corporate tax registration covers.

 The confusion is understandable: the headline says corporate tax applies to individuals, but the detail says most freelancers will not pay a dirham.
 What matters is separating business income from personal income, and knowing where the AED 1 million turnover line sits.